rollthecloudinc/quell/README.md

 ## Monolithic CMS

 So came along dynamic programming languages/web frameworks like php, ruby, .net, java.
 This birthed the monolithic CMS era of Wordpress, Drupal, Magento.
 With this added flexibility much complexity was added.
-Web sites transformed from simple html pages to large, gigantic complex software platforms.
+Web sites transformed from simple html pages to large, gigantic complex high energy software platforms sucking the environment dry.

 ```mermaid
 flowchart TD